steveh250/MAF/README.md

 https://github.com/steveh250/MAF-RFP-Factory/blob/main/RFP-Factory-Responder.py
 ```
 ## RAG Problem when used for RFP Processing
 For version 4b11400 I worked on forcing the agent to load the RFP into the vector database but it didn't do a very good job at all of extracting the requirements from the vector database - it did a much better job when it seemed to just process the Docling markdown.
 Reverted back to a previous version and worked on ensuring the company information was stored in the vector database.
+This may have worked better to store the JSON in the vector database after processing the RFP with some form of prefix to identify it as a requirement - I can't imagine this being an issue unless the RFP was absolutely huge.

 ## Question Answering
 It became apparent, even after upgrading to the 14B model that the approach of answering all the RFP requirements in one go by an agent wasn't going to work (maybe a function of the context window size of the smaller models).
 Took a different approach of using the model to extract the requirements and then process them one at a time (an approach I have had a lot of success with when manually responding to RFP's and Grant Requests using models) - this improved the quality of the output dramatically and it also, as expected, took longer to generate a document as the model was being called for each JSON element (RFP requirement).